neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ModelViewController.rst

 ----------------

-Links to other controller and their actions should not be rendered manually because hardcoded or manually rendered links circumvent many of FLOW3's features, including some security-related ones.
+Links to other controller and their actions should not be rendered manually because hardcoded or manually rendered links circumvent many of TYPO3 Flow's features, including some security-related ones.

 For generating links to other controllers, the ``UriBuilder`` which is available